DMA Configuration for Series 2#

 The Kconfig option CONFIG_SPI_SILABS_EUSART_DMA_MAX_BLOCKS

-configures the maximum number of struct dma_block_config
+configures the maximum number of struct dma_block_config used to represent the

-transfers in a struct spi_buf_set
+transfers in a struct spi_buf_set.

 Prerequisites#